-The Continental Divide is one of the most iconic and important mountain ranges in the Americas, dividing the continents in half and extending all the way from the Bering Strait and Strait Magellan.
-And lucky for us, the Continental Divide cuts right through Grand County, Colorado.
+The Continental Divide, also known as the Great Divide, is one of the most iconic and essential mountain ranges in the Americas, dividing the continents in half and extending all the way from the Cape Prince of Wales in Alaska to the Strait of Magellan at the southernmost tip of South America.
+And lucky for us, the Continental Divide cuts right through Grand County, Colorado, delivering some of the most majestic views in the state.

-The Continental Divide separate the the watersheds that drain into the Pacific Ocean and the river systems that drain in the the Atlantic Ocean.
-With elevations soaring to up to 14,000 ft., the Continental Divide offers beautiful views of the Rocky Mountains.
-Hiking or sightseeing is a great way to explore the Divide, but if you want to experience all the drama and beauty of the mountain range without the work, try a scenic drive on Trail Ridge Road in Rocky Mountain National Park.
-This route is the highest continuous auto road in the country and holds the highest byway distinction.
-It's truly an all-American icon and an unforgettable experience, right here in Grand County.
+If you want to experience all the drama and beauty of the mountain range without the huffing and puffing, try a scenic drive on Trail Ridge Road in Rocky Mountain National Park.
+This route is the highest continuous road in the country and holds the highest byway distinction.
+It's an all-American icon and an unforgettable experience here in Grand County.

 The region is also habitat to an abundance of wildlife — from elk and mule deer to the iconic Rocky Mountain bighorn sheep and moose.
 So, bring your binoculars and see if you can spot some yourself.
 Just remember the “rule of thumb,” if you can cover the animal with your thumb, you’re at a safe distance.